 Mammalian expression vector without affinity tag for secreted proteins

-The pESG-IBAwt2 vector is designed for high-level, stable, and non-replicative transient expression of target proteins without affinity tag in mammalian cells.
-The vector carries an ampicillin resistance cassette for selection of transformed E. coli cells as well as the F1 and ColE1 origin for a high plasmid copy number.
-In addition, it carries the human cytomegalovirus (CMV) immediate-early promoter for high-level expression in a wide range of mammalian cells, the neomycin resistance gene for selection of stable cell lines, and the SV40 ori for episomal replication in cell lines that are latently infected with SV40 or that express the SV40 large T antigen (e.g. HEK293T, COS-1, COS-7).
-BM40 secretory signal peptide is encoded for the transfer of the expressed protein into the medium.
+pCSG-IBAwt2 is a large expression vector with universal features for transient expression as well as for generation of stable mammalian cell lines.
+The vector carries an ampicillin resistance cassette for selection of transformed E. coli cells and ColE1 origin for a high plasmid copy number.
+Extrachromosomal replication in mammalian cells could occur either by origin of replication from Epstein-Barr Virus (oriP) or by SV40 ori.
+For the former the vector provides the EBNA-1 gene and for the latter the cell line has to be latently infected with SV40 or express the SV40 large T antigen (e.g. HEK293T, COS-1, COS-7).
+Stable cell lines can be selected by the neomycin resistance gene (NeoR).
+In addition, the human cytomegalovirus (CMV) immediate-early promoter enables a high-level expression in a wide range of mammalian cells.
+The expressed protein is transferred into the medium due to the BM40 secretory signal peptide.
 During translocation from the cytosol the signal peptide is removed from the protein by endogenous proteases.
-Please note that cloning into pESG-IBA Acceptor Vectors compulsorily requires the restriction enzyme Esp3I since no other MCS for the integration of a gene of interest is available.
-In addition to the direct cloning of the gene of interest into pESG-IBA vectors with Esp3I, another option via a so-called Entry Vector is possible.
+Please note that cloning into pCSG-IBA acceptor vectors compulsorily requires the restriction enzyme Esp3I since no other MCS for the integration of a gene of interest is available.
+Besides to the direct cloning of the gene of interest into pCSG-IBA vectors with Esp3I, another option via a so-called entry vector is possible.

 |Cloning Method:||Direct cloning using restriction enzyme Esp3I|

 |Possible Application:||Vector for recombinant expression in mammalian cells|